 A specific treatment plan will be determined by your doctor based on factors such as:

-Discussing your symptoms with your doctor can help determine what type of treatments can best reduce or relieve your symptoms, including:
+Discussing your menstrual disorder symptoms with your doctor can help determine what type of treatments can best reduce or relieve your symptoms, including:

-For more information or to schedule an appointment for a pelvic exam or Pap test, click or call
+For more information about menstrual disorders, schedule an appointment for a pelvic exam or Pap test.